Hotline Paraprofessional Volunteer Position.

 To apply please contact Stephanie Dewinski at firstname.lastname@example.org, or 630-482-9699 ext 227.

 - Classroom style trainings on specific topics such as communication skills.

 - Approximately 18 hours of at home home-learning

 - Eight 4-hour supervised training shifts directly on the hotline.

 Training is an investment for individuals seeking entrance to, or enhancement of, a range of helping/business professions; or for individuals seeking a fulfilling volunteer endeavor.

-- Orientation or Training
+- Prevention Training